-For 2012 and 2013 only, the weight applied on the front and rear wheels must not be less than 292kg and 343kg respectively at all times during the qualifying practice session.
+The weight applied on the front and rear wheels must not be less than 319kg and 375kg respectively at all times during the qualifying practice session.

 If, when required for checking, a car is not already fitted with dry-weather tyres, it will be weighed on a set of dry-weather tyres selected by the FIA technical delegate.